 For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.

-- 1lb Lean Beef (Best Cuts of Beef for Jerky)
+- 1lb Lean Beef or Venison (Best Cuts of Beef for Jerky)

 - 1 cup Allegro Brisket Sauce

 - 2 tsp Liquid Smoke (Hickory)

 - Trim all visible fat from the beef and place in freezer for an hour or two to partially freeze.

 - While the meat is in the freezer, combine the marinade ingredients in a bowl or ziplock bag and mix well.

 - Remove the meat from the freezer and slice ¼" strips with the grain for a chewy jerky.
 Cut against the grain for less of a chew.